-Click this button to display the Terminal view.
+Click this button to bring up the Terminal view.

-The following view will appear:
+The following window will appear:

 The Terminal screen allows you to send serial commands to the imager by using Macros, by copying and pasting, or by typing commands in the Send text field.